Actindo-AG/Documentation/Channels/UserInterface/03b_Errors.md

-## Detail of log message "Log message title"
+## Detail of log message

 *Omni-Channel > Offer upload > Tab ERRORS > Select export error*

 ![Detail of log message](../../Assets/Screenshots/Channels/OfferUpload/Errors/DetailLogMessage.png "[Detail of log message]")

-For a detailed description of this view and the corresponding functions, see [LOG](./06a_Log.md#detail-of-log-message-log-message-title).
+For a detailed description of this view and the corresponding functions, see [LOG](./06a_Log.md#detail-of-log-message).